BioMarkerImaging/CelerSightAI/README.md

    `

 ## Model training / inference is expensive, how can this be free?
 Initially, all users will have access to cloud compute, however, within the next year this will change.
-For free users Celer Sight will download version of the requested models and they will run on the users laptop.
-This way of serving models allow us to handle ai model inference for free!
-If you still need cloud inference though, there will be a paid option available for those who can support it.
+For free users Celer Sight will download a version of the requested model automatically and run inference on users machine in the background.
+If you still need cloud inference, there will be a paid option available for those who can support it.

+### Current Model (Beta)

+* Cloud inference available to all users
+* Zero data retention policy
+* No image or metadata storage
+* Daily limit to all users, with an increased limit to patreon members

+## Upcoming Tiers (2025)
+###  Free Tier
+* Local inference by default
+* Potential cloud inference during low-traffic periods
+* Access to all community models
+* Community model contributions

+### Premium Tier
+* Priority cloud inference
+* Private model development possible
+* Dedicated processing resources
+* Premium support access

 ## 💝 Support Celer Sight